Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 - Use third-party tools (e.g., NewRelic, Datadog) to discover and map dependencies
 - Use custom scripts or third-party configuration management tools that track the automation and deployment of the dependencies

-## Assessment Questions
+#### Assessment Questions

-- Are dependencies mappings available (e.g., flow chart, application diagram)?
+- Are dependency mappings available (e.g., flow chart, application diagram)?

 ## Achieve Faster Time-To-Market with DevOps
 #### Impact _Operational Excellence_